nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Displaying specified trip details: `display`

-Displays the full title, description, location, and date of the trip at the specified INDEX of the displayed trip list in the command box
+Displays the full title, description, location, and date of the trip at the specified INDEX of the displayed trip list in the output box.
 Format: `display INDEX`

 <div class="alert alert-block alert-success"><b>Use case: </b> Occasionally, you may add trips with titles or descriptions that are too long, which leads to these information being truncated in the UI.
-To view the truncated information, you can use the <code>display</code> command to look at a specified trip's full title and description. </div>
+To view the truncated information, you can use the <code>display</code> command to look at a specified trip's full title and description.

 The following is an example of how the `display` command can be run in the GUI.